Buying TipsQuality ControlStone InspectionBulk BuyingQCTrade

 Step 5: Inspect on Arrival

-Document the condition of every package on arrival before signing the delivery receipt.
-Photograph any breakage immediately and notify your supplier within 24–48 hours.
+Document the condition of every package on arrival, before signing the delivery receipt.
+If breakage or quality shortfalls exist, photograph them immediately and notify your supplier and freight insurer within 24–48 hours.
+Delayed notification weakens your claim.

 Topics